tamoghnaroy/tamoghnaroy.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Principal Engineer, Machine Learning at <a href='https://www.deepsig.ai/'>DeepSig</a>
+subtitle: Director of Machine Learning at <a href='https://www.deepsig.ai/'>DeepSig</a>

 profile:
   align: right